 Nine Virginia wrestlers competed in the NCAA Championships Thursday (March 21).

-Coming off his second ACC Championship season, former Cavalier All-American Steve Garland is serving in his ninth season as head wrestling coach at Virginia.
+Coming off his second ACC Championship season, former Cavalier All-American Steve Garland is serving in his 10th season as head wrestling coach at Virginia.
 A master motivator, recruiter and coach, Garland has worked diligently to push the Cavaliers among the nation's elite.

 In 2010 Garland was named the ACC Coach of the Year as Virginia won the program's first ACC Championship since 1977 and earned a 15th-place finish at the NCAA Championship, UVa's second-best finish at the national championships.

 Chris Henrich became Virginia's first three-time All-American in 2011 when he took sixth place at 174 pounds.
 Henrich was part of UVa's strong 2007 recruiting class, which was ranked No. 5 nationally by W.I.N.
 Magazine and No. 8 by InterMat.
 Garland has brought in nine straight Top-25 recruiting classes, including the 2009 class, which was ranked as high as No. 6 nationally.